vannicktrinquier/professional-services/tools/custom-organization-policy-library/docs/adding_cuop.md

 #### Constraints with parameters

-For constraints with parameters that require additional validation, there are 3 files to be added or updated: schema, constraints and values
+For constraints with parameters that require additional validation, there are 3 files to be added or updated:
+- schema
+- constraint
+- values

-##### Schema file
+##### Schema in schema.<service>.yaml
 Schema file example **(build/config/services/schema.compute.yaml)** which can be found under the services folder
 - Depending on the constraint, open the related schema file. ( schema.compute.yaml, schema.gke.yaml, etc.)
 - Check if the name of your constraint yaml file is available in the schema.<service>.yaml.
 If not, add your constraint name in the schema file and follow the example below